kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FrictionLosses.md

 ## Friction losses in laminar flows

-For laminar flows the friction factor can be derived but that goes beyond the scope of these notes.
 For laminar flows, $N_R < 2000$, the friction factor is
 $$
 f=\frac{64}{N_R}
 $$

-As a side note, if we substitute the above friction factor into Darcy's equation (+@eq:Darcy) and replace the Reynold's number with the form given in +@eq:Reynolds we obtain what is known as the Hagen-Poiseuille equation
+The above expression can be derived from first principles but that goes beyond the scope of these notes.
+As a side note, if we substitute the above friction factor into Darcy's equation along with the explicity expression for the Reynold's number we obtain what is known as the Hagen-Poiseuille equation

 $$
 h_L=\frac{32\eta L v}{\gamma D^2}
 $$

 This equation for $h_L$ is valid only for laminar flows.
-Reminder, the Darcy Equation (+@eq:Darcy) for $h_L$ is valid for *both* laminar and turbulent flows as long as the appropriate friction factor is used.
+Reminder, the Darcy Equation for $h_L$ is valid for *both* laminar and turbulent flows as long as the appropriate friction factor is used.

 In practice I never use the Hagen-Poiseuille equation.
 Instead I use Darcy's equation along with $f=64/N_R$ for laminar flows.